 Knowing how to tell when your ageing furnace has reached the end of its life can be difficult, but the last thing you want is to find out in the middle of winter when heating your home is a necessity.
-If your furnace is 10-years-old or more, you need to start monitoring it to evaluate whether or not it has passed its best before date.
-Here are some signs to watch out for that could signal it’s time for you to get a new heating system:
+If your furnace is 10 years old or more, you need to start monitoring it to evaluate whether or not it has passed its best before date.

 If you see rust on any parts of your furnace, or on the floor around it, it may be because of corrosion inside the furnace.
 This could mean that your furnace is working harder than normal to heat your home.
 In other words, rust is not a good sign.

 If your furnace needs more than just wear-and-tear maintenance on a consistent basis you may want to consider purchasing a new one, especially if you’re paying for the same repair repeatedly.
-It may seem like a large investment, but it will save you money in the long run.
+The cost of a new furnace may seem like a large investment, but it will save you money in the long run.